Project rules allow automatically assigning worked time to a specific project based on the context detected on the user's device.

 - Any field: Allows applying broader conditions by combining different parameters.

-Note: The most commonly used option is: Window title + Contains
+Note: The most used option is: Window title + Contains

 Rules are evaluated in the order they appear in the list.